mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 ##6.
 Display the top 10 memory intensive processes on your computer
     $ ps aux | sort -nk +4 | tail

-Similar to #2, the command above, when run, prints out, in descending order, the top 10 processes that are utilizing the memory.
+Similar to #2, the command above prints out, in descending order, the top 10 processes that are utilizing the memory.

 ![Image of Google Chrome eating ram](http://i.imgur.com/bhfYx6R.jpg)